Mumma6/orion-kit/apps/docs/src/content/docs/packages/auth.md

 description: Custom JWT-based authentication without vendor lock-in
 ---

 Orion Kit provides a **custom JWT-based authentication system** out of the box, designed to be simple, secure, and vendor-neutral.
-The boilerplate intentionally avoids vendor lock-in from the start, making it easy to integrate any authentication provider you prefer.
+This gives you a solid foundation that works for most SaaS apps, with the flexibility to upgrade to auth providers when needed.

 ## Why Custom JWT?